Last sign before exit

 Location: M7 (Budapest - Zagreb)

-The focals for the exit below eachother.
+The exit destinations below one another.
 The "150" on top is the exit number.
 Exits in Hungary are numbered by the nearest kilometer post.

 Photo: Falusi